 In July 2005, the Company received an order from the Texas Utility Commission allowing it to implement a CTC designed to collect the remaining \$596 million from the True-Up Order over 14 years plus interest at an annual rate of 11.075% (CTC Order).
-The CTC Order authorized the Company to impose a charge on REPs to recover the portion of the true-up balance not recovered through a financing order.
+The CTC Order authorized the Company to impose a charge on retail electric providers to recover the portion of the true-up balance not recovered through a financing order.
 The CTC Order also allowed the Company to collect approximately \$24 million of rate case expenses over three years without a return through a separate tariff rider (Rider RCE).
 The Company implemented the CTC and Rider RCE effective September 13, 2005 and began recovering approximately \$620 million.
 The return on the CTC portion of the true-up balance was included in the Company's tariff-based revenues beginning September 13, 2005.
-Effective August 1, 2006, the interest rate on the unrecovered balance of the CTC was reduced from 11.075% to a weighted average cost of capital of 8.06% pursuant to a revised rule adopted by the Texas Utility Commission in June 2006.
+Effective August 1, 2006, the interest rate on the unrecovered balance of the CTC was reduced from 11.075% to 8.06% pursuant to a revised rule adopted by the Texas Utility Commission in June 2006.

 Certain parties appealed the CTC Order to a district court in Travis County.
 In May 2006, the district court issued a judgment reversing the CTC Order in three respects.
 First, the court ruled that the Texas Utility Commission had improperly relied on provisions of its rule dealing with the interest rate applicable to CTC amounts.
 The district court reached that conclusion based on its belief that the Texas Supreme Court had previously invalidated that entire section of the rule.
 The 11.075% interest rate in question was applicable from the implementation of the CTC Order on September 13, 2005 until August 1, 2006, the effective date of the implementation of a new CTC in compliance with the revised rule discussed above.
 Second, the district court reversed the Texas Utility Commission's ruling that allows the Company to recover through the Rider RCE the costs (approximately \$5 million) for a panel appointed by the Texas Utility Commission in connection with the valuation of electric generation assets.
 Finally, the district court accepted the contention of one party that the CTC should not be allocated to retail customers that have switched to new on-site generation.
-The Texas Utility Commission and the

-Company disagree with the district court's conclusions and, in May 2006, appealed the judgment to the Texas Third Court of Appeals, and if required, the Company plans to seek further review from the Texas Supreme Court.
-All briefs in the appeal have been filed, and oral arguments were held in December 2006.
+The Texas Utility Commission and the Company appealed the district court's judgment to the Texas Supreme Court of Appeals, and in July 2008, the court of appeals reversed the district court's judgment in all respects and affirmed the Texas Utility Commission's order.
+The appellants may seek rehearing from the court of appeals and further review from the Texas Supreme Court.
 The ultimate outcome of this matter cannot be predicted at this time.
 However, the Company does not expect the disposition of this matter to have a material adverse effect on its financial condition, results of operations or cash flows.

-During the three months ended March 31, 2007 and 2008, the Company recognized approximately \$11 million and \$5 million, respectively, in operating income from the CTC, which was terminated in February 2008 when the transition bonds described below were issued.
-Additionally, during the three months ended March 31, 2007 and 2008, the Company recognized approximately \$3 million and \$2 million, respectively, of the allowed equity return not previously recorded.
+During the three months ended June 30, 2007 and 2008, the Company recognized approximately \$10 million and \$-0-, respectively, in operating income from the CTC, which was terminated in February 2008 when the transition bonds described below were issued.
+Additionally, during the three months ended June 30, 2007 and 2008, the Company recognized approximately \$3 million and \$2 million, respectively, of the allowed equity return not previously recorded.